Weed 101: What is Crumble?

 Resembles ear wax in texture

-Similar to peanut butter in consistency
+Budder is similar to peanut butter in consistency.

 Crumble is reputed to have very high terpene levels, making it one of the more flavorful and aromatic forms of concentrate.
 Retaining terpenes throughout the purging process is accomplished by performing a long vacuum purge for several days with very little or no heat used.